 Bi 199.
 Introduction to MATLAB for Biologists.
 6 units (3-0-3); second term.
 This hands-on course provides an introduction to MATLAB’s structure and syntax, writing of functions and scripts, image analysis, and data visualization.
 Instructor: Kennedy.

-Bi 202.
+Bi/NB 202.
 Neurobiology of Disease.
 9 units (3-0-6); first term.
-Prerequisite: Bi 150 or instructor’s permission.
+Prerequisite: Bi/CNS/NB 150 or instructor’s permission.
 This course will cover the cellular and molecular basis of diseases of the nervous system, as well as current and future therapeutic approaches.
 These diseases include disorders of abnormal protein structure (Alzheimer’s, Huntington’s, Parkinson’s, prion), autoimmunity (multiple sclerosis), developmental disorders of cognition and social communication (schizophrenia, autism, Fragile X, Rett syndrome), epilepsy, stroke and depression.
 Genetic and environmental etiologies will be explored, and animal models will be compared to the human condition.
 The role of the reward system in addiction will also be discussed.
 Instructor: Patterson.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 Bi 206.
 Biochemical and Genetic Methods in Biological Research.
 6 units (2-0-4); third term.
 Prerequisite: graduate standing or instructor’s permission.
 This course will comprise in-depth discussions of selected methods in molecular biology and related fields.
 Given the enormous range of techniques available to a molecular biologist nowadays, the course will focus on a subset of these methods that includes recent and highly promising techniques, with an emphasis on their robustness and general applicability.
 Instructor: Varshavsky.

-Bi/CNS 216.
+Bi/CNS/NB 216.
 Behavior of Mammals.
 6 units (2-0-4); first term.
 A course of lectures, readings, and discussions focused on the genetic, physiological, and ecological bases of behavior in mammals.
 A basic knowledge of neuroanatomy and neurophysiology is desirable.
-Given in alternate years; not offered 2012–13.
+Instructor: Allman.
+Given in alternate years; offered 2013–14.

-Bi/CNS 217.
+Bi/CNS/NB 217.
 Central Mechanisms in Perception.
 6 units (2-0-4); first term.
 Reading and discussions of behavioral and electrophysiological studies of the systems for the processing of sensory information in the brain.
 Instructor: Allman.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 Ch/Bi 231.
 Advanced Topics in Biochemistry.
 6 units (2-0-4).
 For course description, see Chemistry.